Pollutants

 Doing your part to keep our stormwater clean is easier than you might think.
 Stormwater pollution comes from numerous sources, but many can be reduced or eliminated through small actions taken around your home, yard and business.

-Making small changes such as using organic pesticides and fertilizers, keeping your vehicle clean and maintained, picking up after your pet, ensuring trash is properly disposed of, securing items in your truck-bed can truly reduce stormwater pollution where you live.
+Making small changes such as using organic pesticides and fertilizers, keeping your vehicle clean and maintained, picking up after your pet, ensuring trash is properly disposed, and securing items in your truck-bed can truly reduce stormwater pollution where you live.

 Here’s a few tips to get you started: